rgbprocessing/rgbprocessing.github.io/_projects/8_project.md

 **Motivation**

-The algorithm was developed for Beleaguered Castle, a solitaire game where early moves critically shape the game state, while late-game foundation-building moves exert minimal influence on winning paths.
-For difficult deals, solvability is typically resolved early, motivating efficient path discovery over optimality.

-First-move-first traversal systematically explores these critical early decisions, avoiding the inefficiencies of depth-first search (DFS) and breadth-first search (BFS), which become trapped in suboptimal branches when seeking any viable winning path among potentially long solution trajectories.
+The algorithm was developed for Beleaguered Castle, a solitaire game where early moves critically shape the game state and late-game foundation-building moves have nominal influence on finding a winning path.
+Deals often have only one or few winning early move sequences but many possible late-game paths, mostly building up suit-specific foundations starting from the aces.
+DFS can get trapped exhaustively exploring non-winning branches from poor early moves.
+BFS explores every node for the optimal path, which is unfeasible for Beleaguered Castle's large game trees.
+We focus on finding the first viable winning path rather than the optimal one.
+FMF avoids both problems by changing the early moves first in its search and exploring later branches only if needed.
+Without relying on customized heuristics, we evaluate FMF's performance against baseline DFS for discovering winning paths in this domain.